 Related videos:

-The Cuban government confirmed the visit through an official statement from the Communist Party of Cuba, stating that it was "requested by Washington and approved by the Leadership of the Revolution."
-The regime also denied the existence of foreign military or intelligence installations on the island, a claim that contrasts with documented evidence: the Center for Strategic and International Studies identified at least 12 Chinese signal intelligence facilities in Cuba.
+The Cuban government confirmed the visit through an official statement from the Communist Party of Cuba, noting that it was "requested by Washington and approved by the Leadership of the Revolution."
+The regime also denied the existence of foreign military or intelligence facilities on the island, a claim that contrasts with documented evidence: the Center for Strategic and International Studies identified at least 12 Chinese signal intelligence facilities in Cuba.

-The fact that the CIA itself has released the images turns the visit into a high-profile political and diplomatic message: Washington wants the world to know that this contact took place and under what circumstances.
+The fact that the CIA itself has released the images turns the visit into a high-profile political and diplomatic message: Washington wants the world to know that this contact took place and under what terms.

 The convoy of the U.S. delegation in Havana

-One of the images shows the CIA director alongside vehicles from the U.S. delegation on a street in Havana.
+One of the images shows the CIA director alongside vehicles of the U.S. delegation on a street in Havana.
 The security operation included a white Toyota Land Cruiser GX-R SUV, apparently prepared for high-level diplomatic transfers.

 John Ratcliffe during the meeting in Havana